 Another example is 20-25minutes of 10 second sprint, 30 secs moderate.
 Again, we can break this into smaller sets, e.g. 4-5 x (5mins of 10sec sprints, 30secs easy), 2-3minutes recovery between sets.

 They are challenging session, but mentally more enjoyable when running off-road — just be careful of your footing during faster efforts.

 Combined anaerobic hills with tempo run

-An example session I use is a 500m loop with a 100m uphill (6% gradient) – here I run continuously, running at a supramaximal (above VO2max) effort up the hill and then just below threshold/tempo intensity for the rest of the loop.
+An example session I use is a 500m loop with a 100m uphill (6% gradient) – here I run continuously, running at a supramaximal (above VO2max) effort on the hill, and then just below threshold/tempo intensity for the rest of the loop.
 Repeating this for 25-30minutes continuous running.
-Alternatively, this can be split into smaller, 5 or 10 minute intervals.
+Alternatively, we can split this into smaller, 5 or 10-minute intervals.

 If you found this article useful, I’d be grateful if you’d help it to spread by sharing it.